wiris/html-integrations/README.md

 We develop and maintain MathType Web plugins for [CKEditor], [Froala], and [TinyMCE].

-We also offer a generic integration for a plain HTML5 editable `div`.
+We also offer a generic integration for a plain HTML editable `div`.
 You can adapt this integration to use MathType in the web editor of your choice.

 For the MathType integration for Moodle and other LMS see [here](https://www.wiris.com/es/soluciones/educacion/?utm_source=github&utm_medium=referral&utm_campaign=readme&utm_content=integrations).